 Another substantial body stressor that can affect the operation of reproductive hormones is a severely changed eating pattern.
 Women with eating disorders like anorexia nervosa are greatly altering their hormonal balance by depriving their body of nutrition.
 This can shut down a normal reproductive cycle.

 Women who breastfeed often do not see the return of a normal period for many months.
-If that happens to you, don’t feel like you’re home-free in the contraception department.
 This lack of a period does not necessarily mean you’re not ovulating and it is possible to get pregnant during this time.

 Medical conditions like problems with your uterus, polycystic ovary syndrome (PCOS), thyroid conditions or pituitary gland disorders, or problems with the hypothalamus can cause amenorrhea.
 Women who are extremely overweight or obese can lose their period.